emmdie/emmdie/README.md

 ## About me
 - Doing my B.S. in Computer Science in Dresden 📍
 - Mostly on Github to steal good looking Dotfiles for whatever WM im using at the time 🕵🏽

-## Tech
-* Making Games in Godot 👾
+- * Making Games in Godot 👾
-* Running my stuff on a dockerized Debian server  🚢

 ## Contact
 - emmanuel.diehl@ifsr.de 💌